|Author||Dataiku (Alex Bourret)|

 1. Create an API key in Google Calendar

-- Go to your Google App’s credential page, select your project or create a new one.
+- Go to your Google Cloud Console’s credential page, select your project or create a new one.

 - Go to Library and search for the word Calendar.
 Select Google Calendar API and activate it.

-- Back to your project page, create a OAuth Client ID credential.
+- Back to your project page, create a OAuth Client ID credential with a Web Application type.
 Take note of the credentials’ Client ID and Client secret.

 - Activate an OAuth consent screen.
 Note that at this stage, there is no need to get it verified by Google.

-2. Create and configure a Single Sign On preset in DSS
+2. Create and configure a Single Sign On preset in Dataiku

-In Dataiku DSS, go to App > Plugins > Google Calendar > Google Single Sign On, create and name a new preset and complete the connection details gathered at step 3.
+In Dataiku, go to Applications > Plugins > Google Calendar > Google Single Sign On, create and name a new preset and complete the connection details gathered at step 3.

 How to use

-Before the plugin can be used for a given DSS user, it has to be enabled with its own profile.
-To do so, go to the DSS profile page > Credential, and click on the edit icon corresponding to the google-calendar preset.
-This will redirect the user to the Google Authentication page where they can allow DSS to access the data from their Calendar account.
+Before the plugin can be used for a given Dataiku user, it has to be enabled with its own profile.
+To do so, go to the Dataiku profile page > Credential, and click on the edit icon corresponding to the google-calendar preset.
+This will redirect the user to the Google Authentication page where they can allow Dataiku to access the data from their Calendar account.

 This plugin has two components: a custom dataset and a recipe.

 In a project flow, you can add a dataset by clicking on +Dataset > Google Calendar.
 Then, select the authentication preset created and activated in the previous steps.
 Specify the id of the calendar you want to consult.
 By default, it will be “primary”.
 You can narrow your Calendar Events search by adding a start and/or end date.

 In some instance, you may want to retrieve the calendar of several resources, several time ranges, or a combination of both.
 To do so, create a dataset containing the combinations you want to retrieve, says a list of calendar ids of several resources.